-Notepadqq is a programmer's text editor program for Linux.
-It is an alternative to Notepad++, a very popular Windows text editor among programmer's community.
+Notepadqq is a programmer’s text editor program for Linux.
+It is an alternative to Notepad++, a very popular Windows text editor among the programmer’s community.
 Notepadqq is available as a snap app on Ubuntu platform currently, and so is Notepad++.
 So what makes them different?
 The answer is one of them is actually a Windows binary that runs on top of WINE (Notepad++) and the other is a native Linux program implemented using Qt technology (Notepadqq).

 That might leave you wondering which of the two is best.
-Well, the choice is up to you and both of them has their own pros and cons.
-Read on below to discover more about the two text editors and of course we'll further discuss the capabilities of Notepadqq program.
+Well, the choice is up to you and both of them have their own pros and cons.
+Read on below to discover more about the two text editors and of course we’ll further discuss the capabilities of Notepadqq program.

-Also read - Best Code Editors For Linux
+Also, read – Best Code Editors For Linux

 Why is Notepad++ popular?